- Directions to the Institute of Jazz Studies, John Cotton Dana Library, Rutgers University, Newark

 - NEW ISSUE -Journal of Jazz Studies, a new online open format journal on jazz

-- NEW - The Institute of Jazz Studies has completed work on a grant from the Council on Library and Information Resources (CLIR) to arrange and describe the collections of five women in jazz:
+- The Institute of Jazz Studies has completed work on a grant from the Council on Library and Information Resources (CLIR) to arrange and describe the collections of five women in jazz:

 Wilma Dobie, Ella Fitzgerald, Abbey Lincoln, Annie Ross and Victoria Spivey.